Table of Contents[Hide][Show]

 Things to Do at Vero Beach Resort

 My kids spent the better part of our last visit playing poolside BINGO, mini-golfing and dancing at the resort’s dance parties.
-The resort also offers a kids’ club with crafts and activities, board games and beach toys for rent, character breakfasts, and more.
+The resort also offers a kids club with crafts and activities, rental board games and beach toys, character breakfasts and more.
 What could be better!

-The resort is a destination in itself and it’s a great family vacation if you just stay on property.
-But if you are itching to get out, there are some museums, galleries, and shopping in the area, and family-friendly restaurants are plentiful.
+The resort is a destination in itself, making it a great family vacation if you just stay on property.
+But if you are itching to get out, there are some museums, galleries and shops in the area as well as numerous family-friendly restaurants.

 The best part about Vero beach is that it is only about an hour’s drive from Orlando, meaning you can add it on to a Disney vacation.